How to Perform a Well-Architected Framework Review with nOps

 Workload Attachments - Any files and/or links attached to the workload are added to the report generated by nOps when the assessment is completed.

 Well-Architected Summary - A summary of violations across the five pillars of the Framework.

 Budgets - A view of the budget you have set for this particular workload.

 Running the Well-Architected Framework Review (WAFR)

-You might notice that the assessment is at a completion percentage greater than 0.
-This is due to the fact that nOps uses its rules engine to discover information about the workload automatically.
+You may notice that the assessment is at a completion percentage greater than 0%.
+This is because that nOps uses its rules engine to automatically discover information about the workload.
 Click “Start Assessment” to begin the WAFR.

 For each question in the WAFR, nOps will either automatically detect the answer to the question or allow you to answer it manually.
 Clicking on the box(es) in each section will designate that your workload meets or exceeds the particular requirements.
 You can add notes to a particular question by clicking “Add Note.”
-Hovering the mouse over the question will raise a context menu that gives you several options.
+Hover the mouse over a question to view a context menu that gives you several options.

 Autodiscovery Details - Information about what nOps was able to detect in your account.